UCO-IDEA/Experiential-Learning-Cookbook/forward-leadershipsimulator.md

 <img style="float: right; margin-left:20px; margin-bottom:20px; " width="400" src="Assets\ImagesForTools\Forward-Screenshot-1.jpg">

-Each team member must select a different role, and can choose from medic, meteorologist, navigator, and thrill seeker.
+Each team member must select a different role (medic, meteorologist, navigator, or thrill seeker) and then the team leader is chosen at random.

 **Players Make Decisions**